michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 15- The eno1 or enp1s0 Ethernet network interface should  be listed as an interface this server can use.
 Check that the information is corect.
 Click on Done.
 16- The next screen asks for a proxy address; skip that by pressing Done.
 17- Also press Done for mirror address.
-18- Leave "Use an entire disk" selected, Continue.
-19- Select the "MMC/SD card #1" device from drop-down list to install Ubuntu on the SD card.
-20- Click "Install Now", then Continue.
+18- Leave "Use an entire disk" selected, and leave the local disk selected (unless it shows a device with name FLEXXON_M2 as the local disk - in which case use the up arrow to verify the list of disks and make sure there is a local disk matching the size of the SD card).
+Make sure you select the SD card as local disk - do not install on the FLEXXON_M2!
+Click Done.
+20- Int he next screen you should see two devices: ubuntu-vg (new) and the FLEXXON_M2.
+Verify this is correct, click Done.
+21- In the "Confirm destructive action", down arrow then Continue.
-21- Select timezone, user name and password, Continue. **Note** make sure you store username and password in a password manager in your computer, so you can retrieve it later.
+21- Enter server name, user name and password; **Note** make sure you store username and password in a password manager in your computer, so you can retrieve it later.
+Continue.
+22- Click Continue to "skip for now" upgrade to Ubuntu Pro 23- Click on "Install OpenSSH Server", navigate down to Done.
+24- In "Featured Server Snaps", skip and navigate down to Done.
-22- After the installation is complete, power off the fitlet2.
+25- Now wait...
+After the installation is complete, power off the fitlet2.
-23- Remove the USB drive, but keep the SD card in the fitlet2.
+26- Remove the USB drive, but keep the SD card in the fitlet2.
-24- Power up the fitlet2 - it should now boot from the SD card.
+27- Power up the fitlet2 - it should now boot from the SD card.